 Identifying User Pain Points

-We conducted interviews with users from 7 different customers to observe their workflows and learn more about their challenges.
+We conducted interviews with users from 8 different customers to observe their workflows and learn more about their challenges, wants, needs, and motivations.

 KEY FINDINGS